danielrosehill/Speech-To-Text-System-Prompt-Library/README.md

  For example, an email composition configuration can be configured to output to JSON and provide specific elements for the email subject line, body text, and recipient email(s).

-## Prompt Stacks: Text Transformation Layers

-This repository introduces the concept of **Prompt Stacks** - layered combinations of system prompts that build upon each other to create highly specialized text transformations.
-Like a technology stack in software development, prompt stacks allow you to combine multiple prompt components to achieve precisely tailored outputs.

-As demonstrated in the prompt combiner script, we construct these system prompts by aggregating and combining a stack of more specific system prompts, with each layer adding new transformation capabilities.

  ### Example Prompt Stacks

-Below are examples of prompt stacks that can be created using the components in this library:
+Here are a couple of examples of how the constituent elements in the various system prompt snippets here can be put together:

 #### Stack 1: Business Correspondence Stack